New Business Checklist

 By working together with Hull & East Yorkshire Conferences, partners benefit by being promoted through proactive business tourism marketing and PR campaigns run by HEY Conferences.
 Partners also have the opportunity to take part in familiarisation visits, exhibition attendance, industry training and networking events.

 Participation in the partnership runs on an annual basis from 1st July – 30th June, although partners can join at any point within the year.
 Partnership rates start from as little as £150.00 + VAT.

-Tourism attractions and facilities may apply for permission to have brown signs to be erected to direct visitors to their business, however signs are not intended as a means adverting and must meet strict criteria.
+Tourism attractions and facilities may apply for permission to have brown signs to be erected to direct visitors to their business, however tourism signs (brown signs) are not intended as a means adverting and can only be provided in accordance with strict criteria.

-If your business is in Hull please contact Streetscene Services Development and Design for more information.
+If your business is in Hull please contact Asset Management Services and Design for more information.